aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to DOTM on Android via Java" h2="Convert EPUB to DOTM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The EPUB format is a popular format for e-books, but it is not compatible with Microsoft Word.
+To be able to open and edit an EPUB file in Word, it must first be converted to the DOTM format.

+<h2>How Aspose.Total Helps for EPUB to DOTM Conversion</h2>

-You can integrate EPUB to DOTM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert EPUB file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTM.
+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate EPUB to DOTM conversion feature into mobile apps.
+The package includes two APIs that can be used to convert EPUB files to DOTM format.

+The first API is Aspose.PDF for Android via Java, which can be used to convert EPUB files to DOC format.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other formats.

+The second API is Aspose.Words for Android Java, which can be used to render DOC files to DOTM format.
+This API provides a comprehensive set of features for working with Word documents, including the ability to convert documents to other formats.

+By using these two APIs, developers can easily integrate EPUB to DOTM conversion feature into their mobile apps.
+This feature can be used to open and edit EPUB files in Microsoft Word.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}